TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 ## Function of the Subsystem

-The mounting subsystem will hold the input subsystem, processing subsystem, error subsystem, and power subsystem in an unfrequented location.
+The mounting subsystem will hold the input, output, error, power and processing subsystems in an unfrequented location.

 ## Constraints
 | No. | Constraints                                                           | Origin            |